 How does this medication work?
 What will it do for me?

 Guselkumab works by blocking the action of the protein interleukin-23 in the body.
-This protein is overproduced in people with plaque psoriasis.
+If you have psoriasis, your body overproduces this protein.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.